luni/audiothek-downloader/README.md

 3. Respect ARD Audiothek's terms of service and only download content you are allowed to store locally.
 4. The `--update-folders` functionality replaces the previous `scrape.sh` script for updating existing downloads.
 5. The project has been refactored into a proper Python package with a clean separation between library code and CLI interface.
+6. **Audio files are automatically assigned the correct extension** based on the URL format (.mp3, .mp4, .m4a, .aac).
+7. **File modification times are set** to match the episode's publish date for better organization.
+8. **Incomplete downloads are automatically detected** and re-downloaded, with smaller files being skipped to save bandwidth.
+9. **Proxy support is available** for users behind corporate firewalls or in regions with restricted access.